 Travellers often seek unique locations and landscapes worth visiting and photographing.
 The ancient history, natural wonders and detailed architecture make Iran a dream destination many people tend to underestimate.
 Luckily, the global rise in social media blogging and tourism content creation has brought awareness to world travellers and photographers, when it comes to choosing picture-perfect locations.
 Below is a list of the top ten hot spots in Iran worth visiting and capturing with your camera.

-A visit to Tehran is incomplete without taking a tour to the Versailles of Tehran, the extravagant Golestan Palace.
+A visit to Tehran is incomplete without taking a tour of the Versailles of Tehran, the extravagant Golestan Palace.
 This stunning UNESCO-listed site has been captured by so many bloggers, upon visits from all around the globe.
 The historical complex building dates back to the Safavid dynasty.
-It consists of spectacular mansion and halls filled with the best Persian artwork, mirrored walls and ceilings.
-The exterior walls are ornamented with the backdrop of colourful mosaic and tiles.
+It consists of spectacular mansions and halls filled with the best Persian artwork, mirrored walls and ceilings.
+The exterior walls are ornamented with a backdrop of colourful mosaics and tiles.
 This 400-year-old architectural masterpiece is on the hot-spot list of many photographers.